51Degrees/specifications/pipeline-specification/conceptual-overview.md

 ## Flow data

+The **Flow Data** object is the fundamental unit of work within the Pipeline API.
-The **Flow Data** object is primarily a container for various data sets.
-It is the mechanism by which inputs are provided to the pipeline and outputs are returned to the user.
+It is primarily a container for various data sets, and is the mechanism by which inputs are provided to the pipeline and outputs are returned to the user.

 The input data, or 'evidence' is a set of key-value pairs.
 For more details, see the [evidence](features/evidence.md) section.